A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 Colleagues pulled up his clippings.
 Thomas had not written frequently about Epstein.
 But several Times staffers say they were appalled by a piece they found.

 For a 2008 profile, Thomas had traveled to Epstein's private isle in the U.S. Virgin Islands.
-The piece ran just before Epstein submitted to authorities in in Florida for incarceration.
+The piece ran just before Epstein submitted to authorities in Florida for incarceration.

 It included this lyrical passage: "As his legal troubles deepened, Mr. Epstein gazed at the azure sea and the lush hills of St. Thomas in the distance, poked at a lunch of crab and rare steak prepared by his personal chef, and tried to explain how his life had taken such a turn," Thomas wrote.
 "He likened himself to Gulliver shipwrecked among the diminutive denizens of Lilliput."